What Is Account-Based Marketing? Intro and Examples for 2023

 Personalized video campaigns

 The brand Brightcove creates “Meet Your Account Manager” videos to introduce team members to new customers.
-In each video, the account manager defines their role and shares about how they can use videos to help the brand grow their business.
+In each video, the account manager defines their role and shares how they can use videos to help the brand grow their business.

 Host account-specific workshops